Johnbastian/Ixhibition/README.md

 2. The package may be dependent on other APIs and/or Libraries, and therefore this should be made clear within the package documentation, and possibly resolve the dependancies itself by appending the required scripts to the DOM upon package instantiation.

-3. Animations should follow the [Animation Package Guidelines](#animation-package-guidelines) and provide (public) functions regardlessly.
+3. Animations should follow the [Animation-oriented Package Guidelines](#animation-package-guidelines) and provide (public) functions regardlessly.